Oral Probiotics Show Efficacy in Dealing with Dermatitis and Eczema

 There are many different classifications and causes of dermatitis and sometimes mitigating the condition can be as easy as identifying and avoiding an environmental trigger.
 Irritants can include everything from a topical application of bug spray or sunscreen, strong soaps or lotions, or an allergic reaction to poison ivy or nickel.2 That said, eczema is often the allergic reaction that presents as the first stage and precursor in a more extensive series of reactions throughout one’s life, including food allergies, asthma, and seasonal allergies.4

-If you’ve ruled out an external cause to your skin woes, you might want to consider an imbalance in your microbiome as the culprit for your dermatological discomfort.
+If you’ve ruled out an external cause to your skin condition and woes, you might want to consider an imbalance in your microbiome as the culprit for your dermatological discomfort.
 Inflammation is the most common cause of dermatitis (that isn’t a result of environmental factors), and who helps keep inflammation in check?
 That’s right, your microbiome.

 The Microbiome and the Health of Your Skin